 Tijuana?! you may say.
 How do I get there?!
 And no way am I going into that city!

 First, it’s about 23 miles from San Diego International Airport to the Cross Border Express pedestrian bridge that takes you into the Tijuana airport.
 (You don’t have to actually enter the streets of Tijuana.
 Just the airport.)
-The Lyft prices from SAN to CBX ranged from $40 to $60 when I checked while writing this post.
-You clear immigration at CBX and don’t need to deal with it in Mexico City.
-(But you do go through\ on the USA side when you arrive in Los Angeles from MEX.)
+The Lyft prices from SAN to CBX ranged from $50 to $60 when I checked while writing this post.
+You clear USA to Mexico immigration at CBX — and don’t need to deal with it in Mexico City.
+(But you do go back through on the USA side when you arrive in Los Angeles from MEX before heading to HNL).

-The trip costs $1,221.31 USD.
-The flight and layover times are a little meh in some instances.
-But it’s a great price — especially for the MQD return.
-(And you have plenty of time in Los Angeles to walk to the In-N-Out Burger for a good but overrated hamburger.)
+On the way there, you have plenty of time in Los Angeles to walk to the In-N-Out Burger for a good but overrated hamburger.
+(Yep.
+I said it.)

 Book Soon